 For off-farm manure, you will need a statement from the supplier for all ingredients — including any additives, bedding, inoculants, anti-caking/flow agents, etc. — to show it doesn’t contain prohibited materials per the National List.

 In general, compost is only required to meet specific requirements if it has animal materials and is applied to crops destined for human consumption.

-Are there any restrictions for making and using compost with animal materials?
+What are the restrictions for making and using compost with manure or other animal materials?

 - Keep clear, auditable records of your composting process including feedstocks, and logs measuring temperature, time, moisture content, chemical composition, and biological activity

 Are there any restrictions for using off-farm sourced compost with animal materials?